How Catalysis Creates Value

 Proximity to customers is paramount.
 To enhance its presence in the Asia-Pacific region, Business Unit Catalysts inaugurated its third Engineering Services office in the region to complement the offices in Singapore and Tokyo.
 Located near Jakarta, Indonesia, the new office focuses on technical support for ethylene, styrene, and syngas production, as well as fuel upgrading, hydrogenation, and oxidation.
 The office is based at Clariant’s Tangerang site and relies on close collaboration with regional colleagues.
 Customers profit from Clariant’s reduced response time and increased ability to work more closely on their challenges.

 In 2019, Business Line Biofuels & Derivatives enhanced proximity to customers by establishing and extending its footprint, with team members now also based in Shanghai, China; Mumbai, India; and Jakarta, Indonesia.
-With a dedicated team in Romania, the Business Line offers customer support for feedstock operations regarding feedstock availability and assessment, value chain contract systems, and complete value chain analyses, covering everything from baling to storage.
+With a dedicated team in Romania, the Business Line offers customer support for feedstock value chain operations regarding feedstock availability and assessment, value chain contract systems, and complete value chain analyses, covering everything from baling to storage.
 As sunliquid® can be used with different feedstock materials, these services are crucial to carry out new, successful projects.

-Business Line Biofuels & Derivatives also continued relationship-building with political and active engagement in biofuel industry associations such as ePURE and Leaders of Sustainable Biofuels (LSB).
+Business Line Biofuels & Derivatives also continued relationship-building with political stakeholders and active engagement in biofuel industry associations such as ePURE and Leaders of Sustainable Biofuels (LSB).
 The latter is a coalition Clariant has chaired since June 2019.

 6. Improving supply chain management